jzills/ActionCache/src/README.md

 ## Cache Key Creation

 An `ActionCacheKeyAttribute` can be applied to any parameters.
-In the case of a complex object, the instance will be serialized as JSON an appended to the cache entry key.
+In the case of a complex object, the instance will be serialized as JSON and appended to the cache entry key.

     [HttpPost]
     [Route("/")]